traderjoe-xyz/joe-docs/docs/SDK/removeLiquidity.md

 ## 2. Fetch all data neccesary to compute the pooled token amounts

-The following data needs to be fetched to compute the amount of USDC and USDC.e currently deposited in the USDC/USDC.e/2bps LBPair.
-This is because the the pooled token amounts will constantly change depending on the current active bin, and the bins' reserveX/Y and totalSupply.
+The following data needs to be fetched to compute the user's amount of USDC and USDC.e currently deposited in the USDC/USDC.e/2bps LBPair.
+This is because the pooled token amounts will constantly change depending on the current active bin, and the bins' `reserveX`/`reserveY` and `totalSupply`.

 Please note that this step will be significantly simplified in the future with the support of the **LiquidityAmounts** periphery contract in SDK-V2.